jesspesale/Restaurant-Review/spec.md

 - [ ] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)

 	Review:     validates content and rating are present
-	Restaurant: validates name is present
+	Restaurant: validates name and cuisine are present
 	User:       validates email is unique and name is present

 - [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)